anotheri/cleverstack-visualCaptcha-demo/article.md

 ### New website

-It was created a [new web site](http://visualcaptcha.net "visualCaptcha - The best captcha alternative") with amazing fresh responsive design and retina-ready images.
+We've created a [new web site](http://visualcaptcha.net "visualCaptcha - The best captcha alternative") with amazing fresh responsive design and retina-ready images.

 ## Detailed implementation

 [CleverStack](http://cleverstack.io/) uses full-stack JavaScript technologies with Node JS and Angular JS.
-Because, the appropriate libraries are [Angular JS version of visualCaptcha](https://github.com/emotionLoop/visualCaptcha-frontend-angular) and [NPM package for Node JS](https://github.com/emotionLoop/visualCaptcha-npm).
+Thus the appropriate libraries are [Angular JS version of visualCaptcha](https://github.com/emotionLoop/visualCaptcha-frontend-angular) and [NPM package for Node JS](https://github.com/emotionLoop/visualCaptcha-npm).

-And, of course, we need to have installed [CleverStack CLI and created application](http://cleverstack.io/getting-started/).
+And, of course, we need installed [CleverStack CLI and created application](http://cleverstack.io/getting-started/).

 ### Backend implementation

-#### 1. Installation required npm modules with saving dependencies
+#### 1. Install required npm modules with saving dependencies

 In terminal open `backend` folder of application and run next installation command for visualCaptcha npm module: